agateau/burgerparty/README.md

 fun unless you have a touch screen (or you are really fast and precise with your mouse!)

+## Status

+I consider this game to be done.
+This means I may release bug fixes or publish required updates to make sure the game continues to be available on mobile platforms, but I won't be adding any new features.

 ## License

 - All the code is licensed under GPL 3.0 or later, except for the more reusable